wintercms/docs/database/model.md

 public function addHasManyThroughRelation(string $name, array $config)
 ```

-It is strongly suggested to use the above methods to add relations when extending a model since they will merge the existing relations and make sure the relation is valid and does not already exit.
+It is strongly suggested to use the above methods to add relations when extending a model since they will merge the existing relations and make sure the relation is valid and does not already exist.

 Example usage: